Springjunky/docker-local-build-environment/README.md

 ##### consider low memory:
   with an amount lower than 8GB sonar and embedded eleastic search did not startup and no message is displayed

-##### too many plugins to download:
-  You can do an "pre download of the plugins", see the readme.md at jenkins-fat direcory

 ## Starting from scratch